25 Best Things to Do on Molokai, Hawaiʻi

 5. Kanemitsu’s Bakery & Coffee Shop

-Kanemitsu’s is truly the pinpoint definition of a small-town diner that makes Molokai, The Friendly Isle!
+Kanemitsu’s Bakery and Coffee Shop is truly the pinpoint definition of a small-town diner that makes Molokai, The Friendly Isle!

-It’s the place that locals come to visit, and if you have any questions about the island or things to do, ask around!
+It’s the place that locals gather to talk story, and if you have any questions about the island or things to do, ask around!
 It’s no secret that you’re a visitor on Molokai, but those who live there are always willing to help!

-Furthermore, Kanemitsu’s is the best place to dine-in for breakfast and coffee, as this is truly what they’re known for.
+This is all to say that Kanemitsu’s is the best place to dine-in for breakfast and coffee on Molokai, as this is truly what they’re known best for!

 6. Kalaupapa Lookout (Pālāʻau State Park)

-While not everyone is up for the steep Kalaupapa Trail that descends 26 switchbacks down the Molokai Sea Cliffs, Kalaupapa can still be enjoyed from Pālāʻau State Park.
+I highlight all this because not everyone is up for the steep Kalaupapa Trail, which descends 26 switchbacks down the Molokai sea cliffs to the historic settlement.
+However, Kalaupapa can still be enjoyed from Pālāʻau State Park, which is not only known for the lookout but also for Ka Ule o Nanahoa, commonly known as the Phallic Rock.

 Google Maps Directions: Pālāʻau State Park